zonArt/openlp/documentation/manual/source/dualmonitors.rst

   root@linux: # nividia-settings

-If you do not want to write the changes to your xorg.conf file simply run the Nvidia Settings program from your desktops menu, usually in an administration or system menu, or from the terminal as a normal user run::
+If you do not want to write the changes to your xorg.conf file simply run the nVidia Settings program from your desktops menu, usually in an administration or system menu, or from the terminal as a normal user run::

  user@linux:~ $ nvidia-settings

-Once you have opened Nvidia Settings, click on **X Server Display Confiuration** Then select the monitor you are wanting to use as your second monitor and click configure.
+Once you have opened nVidia Settings, click on **X Server Display Confiuration** Then select the monitor you are wanting to use as your second monitor and click configure.